A neural network approach to learning solutions of a class of elliptic variational inequalities: Introduction

 In order to approximate \eqref{weak.VI} we express $u$ and the test function $v$ by deep neural networks.
-This technique falls into the class of weak adversarial network (WAN) problems in the spirit of \cite{Zang}; the maximisation for the test function acts as an adversarial force against the minimisation for the solution.
-In addition to \cite{Zang}, see also e.g. \cite{Bao, bertoluzza2024bestapproximationresultsessential, MR4416735, Jiao2023} for weak adversarial approaches for PDEs and related theory.
-Moreover, our approach is related to Physics Informed Neural Networks (PINNs); see, e.g., \cite{Lagaris98, RAISSI2019686}.
+This technique falls into the class of weak adversarial network (WAN) problems in the spirit of \citet{Zang}; the maximisation for the test function acts as an adversarial force against the minimisation for the solution.
+In addition to \citet{Zang}, see also e.g. \citet{Bao, bertoluzza2024bestapproximationresultsessential, MR4416735, Jiao2023} for weak adversarial approaches for PDEs and related theory.
+Moreover, our approach is related to Physics Informed Neural Networks (PINNs); see, e.g., \citet{Lagaris98, RAISSI2019686}.
 More specifically it can be viewed as a weak PINNs-type approach with a hard constrained boundary condition.
+While neural network approaches enable greater flexibility and scalability in high-dimensional settings, it fundamentally alters the problem structure: the resulting optimisation landscape may contain spurious stationary points that do not correspond to meaningful minmax solutions, and commonly used algorithms may exhibit instability or fail to converge.
+As a result, theoretical guarantees are typically weaker and limited.
+Despite these challenges, neural network-based approaches offer significant advantages in terms of mesh-independence, flexibility, scalability, and their ability to handle high-dimensional and complex problem settings, and this essentially motivates this work.}

-In this work, we will provide a theoretical justification for the minmax problem, a discretised formulation of the problem amenable to computation, an error analysis as well as comprehensive numerical simulations.
+In this paper, we will provide a theoretical justification for the minmax problem, a discretised formulation of the problem amenable to computation, an error analysis as well as comprehensive numerical simulations.
 As we mentioned above, a special highlight of our work is that we can also tackle non-symmetric problems, e.g., $A$ given as in \eqref{eq:operator_A} with $b_i \neq 0$ for at least one $i=1, \hdots, n$.